Get Arkio on your devices

 Modeling with Arkio

 Modeling with Arkio can be best compared to modeling with physical volumes that automatically snap, glue and carve into each other.
 The best way to experience this is using a VR headset and your hands to interact with the model and UI but you can also apply the same physical modeling operations from a flat-screen device.
-The various Arkio modeling tools are beyond the scope of this basic introduction but you can learn all about this in our in-app tutorials and other parts of our support pages.
+The Arkio modeling tools are beyond the scope of this basic introduction but you can learn all about this in our in-app tutorials and our other support pages.

 Exporting your work back to other 3D tools

 Once exported you can open Revit, Rhino or Sketchup and use the Arkio plugins that come with the Windows installer which will convert these prepared Arkio files to native families and components.
-You can read more on the various settings and working with these files on our support pages.